-Unitholders will be subject to state and local taxes and return filing requirements.
+Unitholders will likely be subject to state, local, and foreign taxes and return filing requirements as a result of investing in our common units.

-In addition to federal income taxes, unitholders will likely be subject to other taxes, such as state and local income taxes, unincorporated business taxes and estate, inheritance, or intangible taxes that are imposed by the various jurisdictions in which we do business or own property, even if you do not live in any of these jurisdictions.
-Unitholders will likely be required to file state and local income tax returns and pay state and local income taxes in some or all of these jurisdictions.
-Further, you may be subject to penalties for failure to comply with those requirements.
-We own property and conduct business in Indiana, Louisiana, Maryland, Michigan, New Jersey, New Mexico, New York, Ohio, Oklahoma, Pennsylvania, Texas, and Virginia.
-Each of these states, other than Texas, currently impose a personal income tax as well as an income tax on corporations and other entities.
-As we make acquisitions or expand our business, we may do business or own property in additional states or foreign countries that impose a personal income tax.
+In addition to federal income taxes, unitholders will likely be subject to other taxes, such as state, local, and foreign income taxes, unincorporated business taxes and estate, inheritance, or intangible taxes that are imposed by the various jurisdictions in which we do business or own property.
+Unitholders will likely be required to file state, local, and foreign income tax returns and pay state, local, and foreign income taxes in some or all of the various jurisdictions in which we do business or own property and may be subject to penalties for failure to comply with those requirements.
+We own property and conduct business in Indiana, Kansas, Louisiana, Michigan, New Jersey, New Mexico, New York, Ohio, Oklahoma, Pennsylvania, Texas, and Ontario, Canada.
+Of those states, only Texas does not currently impose a state income tax.
+We may do business or own property in other states or foreign countries in the future.
 It is the responsibility of unitholders to file all federal, state, local, and foreign tax returns.
 Our counsel has not rendered an opinion on the state, local, or foreign tax consequences of an investment in our common units.